 Not only are they difficult to control, they are difficult to measure.
 Traditional success measures like # people enrolled/attended are less relevant when the objective is to stimulate community involvement.
 Instead, we need a measure such as % of community with active involvement.
 Depending on the infrastructure used, the calculation of active might be based on time spent, number of posts and questions, or demonstrated recall of the subject matter.

-After many years of fine-tuning Web seminars, I now expect that 40% of people that register for an event will attend and 40% of those who attend will request follow-up information.
+After many years of fine-tuning Web seminars, I expect 40% of people that register for an event will attend and 40% of those who attend will request follow-up information.
 As I get more experience with virtual events, it will be interesting to see if a similar pattern emerges.
 If so, 40% of the community will attend and 40% of attendees will be actively involved.

 Engaging 16% of the community in a virtual event might not be a bad target.
 What do you think?